l5t/whatsapp-messenger-nabla-bridge/README.md

 # whatsapp-messenger-nabla-bridge

 This repo contains functions which handle the whatsapp and messenger integration.
-You can deploy it directly to Netlify and use it in a few minutes following [this guide](https://gist.github.com/l5t/674b4ab951e8171031499e15aa5558f7).
+You can deploy it directly to Netlify.

+You will need the following Nabla keys from the Nabla Console developers section

+- NABLA_API_KEY: you can create one in the Nabla Console (/developers/api-keys/server)
+- NABLA_API_SECRET_KEY: you will get one when you create your webhook in the Nabla Console (/developers/webhooks)

+**Messenger bridge**
+To build a Messenger bridge in a few minutes, follow [this guide](https://gist.github.com/l5t/674b4ab951e8171031499e15aa5558f7) to get the following info

+- MESSENGER_ACCESS_TOKEN
+- MESSENGER_VERIFY_TOKEN
+- PAGE_ACCESS_TOKEN only if you want to use the Persona API to make ([This is currently available only outside of EU and Japan](https://developers.facebook.com/docs/messenger-platform/europe-japan-updates))

+**WhatsApp bridge**
+To build a WhatsApp bridge in a few minutes, you will need these info from Twilio.
+Note that you can use [Whatsapp directly](https://developers.facebook.com/docs/whatsapp/cloud-api) or another [Business Solution Provider](https://www.facebook.com/business/partner-directory/search?solution_type=messaging&platforms=whatsapp).

+- TWILIO_ACCOUNT_SID
+- TWILIO_AUTH_TOKEN
+- TWILIO_WA_NUMBER

 ## Deploy to Netlify